Locality Optimized Unstructured Mesh Algorithms on GPUs: Performance

-Of course, using handcrafted blocks are ``cheating'', and can only be done when the mesh itself is not structured.
-However, these illustrate clearly that when the number of thread colours are the same, increased reuse leads to better performance.
-Also, there is an optimal number of thread colours for each application, and performance will suffer above that.
+For \texttt{compute\_face\_flux}, we achieved $167\,\text{GB/s}$ bandwidth, compared to $101\,\text{GB/s}$ achieved with METIS partitioning.
+Of course, using these handcrafted blocks can only be done on meshes that are actually structured, therefore this is not representative of realistic cases.
+However, these results illustrate clearly that when the number of thread colors are the same, increased reuse leads to better performance.
+Also, there is an optimal trade off between reuse and the number of thread colors for each application, and performance will suffer above/below that.
+As an alternative to METIS, we explored using SCOTCH~\cite{Pellegrini1996} to create the required partitions.
+However SCOTCH also did not produce a better partitioning for these applications.
 The challenge lies in finding a partitioning algorithm that can either find the middle ground, or can be tuned along the amount of reuse it aims to achieve.
+Such partitioning algorithms are not currently available, but the evidence here clearly demonstrate their usefulness.